 STEP 3: Adopt

-Our rehoming fee varies depending on the desirability of the individual cat but is typically around £95 and includes the following package:
+Our rehoming fee varies depending on the desirability of the individual cat but is typically around £95 for a kitten and £75 for an adult and includes the following package:

 - Health Check

 - Flea and worming treatment

 - Four weeks free Petplan insurance as your dog settles into their new surroundings.

 We accept payment by cash or debit / credit card.
 We cannot accept cheques.
 Rehoming fees are non refundable.
 At our discretion should a cat be returned as it is agreed it is in the best interests of the animal, we may refund minus an admin fee of £25.00

 When we take on an animal, we make a pledge to ensure their well-being for the rest of their lives whilst ever we are able to do so.
 Rain Rescue is a small charity, but we strive to ensure that new owners can call on us for support and advice when needed, but it is stressed that it is the responsibility of the owner to deal with any issues both medical and behavioural that may occur from the date of adoption and thereafter.